 Even if the Company is successful in raising additional funds, the Company cannot give any assurance that it will, in the future, be able to achieve a level of profitability from the sale of its products to sustain its operations.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern for one year from the date the financial statements are issued.
 The accompanying financial statements do not include any adjustments to reflect the possible future effects on recoverability and reclassification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.